xaxaxa-dev/vna/libxavna/README.md

 ```

 # C++ api
-The C++ library provides a more convenient callback based interface, with frequency sweep and background data reading taken care of.
+The C++ api provides a more convenient callback based interface, with frequency sweep and background data reading taken care of.
 The typical usage is:
 1. Instantiate VNADevice
 2. Set callbacks and sweep parameters (start frequency, step frequency, number of points)